 “Yes, he is,” Lily said, “and don’t worry, I’m not keeping him.
 He’s just staying with me until he finds his forever home.
 A month or two, tops.”

 “Bad idea,” Danika said.

 Then she hugged each of her friends and turned back to her phone to look again at the photo of her soon-to-be foster dog.

 End of Excerpt

-A Dog Called Valentineis currently available in digital format only:
+A Dog Called Valentineis available in the following formats: